Bdot42/mfakto/README.txt

   This happens on Linux when there is no X server.
 It can also happen on Windows when the GPU is not the primary display adapter.
 Try running mfakto on the main display rather than remotely.
 If that fails, then your graphics driver may be too old.
-It's also possible that the first device is not an AMD GPU.
+It's also possible that the first GPU is not an AMD one.
 In this case, use the -d switch to specify a different device number.
   You can run clinfo to get a list of devices.

 ##################